 The University of California, Irvine (UCI) seeks to provide a safe and healthy environment for the entire UCI community.
-As part of this commitment, all applicants must comply with the following conditions of employment.
-Click on any topic below to jump to that item:
+As part of this commitment, all applicants who accept an offer of employment must comply with the following conditions of employment.
+Click on the selected topic to advance to that section.

 The categories of background checks include, but are not limited to: